prologin/concours-site/README.md

 ## Tips and tricks

-* Each time you manualy add an user or edit an username, you shall use `python manage.py sync_profiles` to enforce data consistency.
 * On old systems using Python 2 as default, replace all `python` invocation by `python3` or equivalent.
-Better: use virtualenv.
+Better: use a virtualenv with python3 by default.
 * If the `settings.py.example` file changed, you may want to adapt your `settings.py` consequently.